-I love getting my hands dirty, and I have a mentor when it comes to doing extensive research on Niche and Keywords.
+I love getting my hands dirty, and I have a mentor when it comes to doing extensive research on niches and Keywords.

 Have you ever been to a construction site before?
 Do you notice how strong the foundations of buildings are?

 Top-notch and super strong, that’s necessary because if the foundation is not strong, then the building may collapse before the end of construction or a few years into its usage.

-The same way, niche, and keyword research are synonymous to the foundation of your blog, if you fail to get it right from the inception, you might as well stop trying to make it right along the way.
+In the same way, niche, and keyword research are synonymous with the foundation of your blog, if you fail to get it right from the inception, you might as well stop trying to make it right along the way.
 So scratch it and let’s move on.

 There are various ways to go about conducting proper keyword research.
 You can either make use of free tools or get a premium tool for your keyword research.

-I won’t write extensively on how to conduct proper keyword research or best tools to use, but I have to say that you can either do it yourself or get a pro to do it for you.
+I won’t write extensively on how to conduct proper keyword research or the best tools to use, but I have to say that you can either do it yourself or get a pro to do it for you.

 Proper keyword research cost less than a hundred dollars.
 If you’re lazy, and can’t do the keyword research yourself, then getting an expert to do it would probably suffice.

 But then, who in his right mind would invest $100 into a one-time service, when you can get the tools yourself, and master the art for less than $100?

-My favourite tools for Keyword research is Long Tail Pro.
+My favourite tool for Keyword research is Long Tail Pro.
 It does not only allow you to analyze specific keywords, but you also get to analyze your competitors too and see if it’s a keyword you can easily rank for.
 There are other premium tools perfect for keyword research.